Android-for-Python/Android-for-Python-Users/README.md

 For android.api >= 33 a foreground service only places a notification icon in the task bar if POST_NOTIFICATIONS permission is specified in buildozer.spec and as a run time permission.
 If you do not do this, app behavior will vary with device version.
 See the [Android documentation](https://developer.android.com/develop/ui/views/notifications/notification-permission) and [App Permissions](#app-permissions).
 No notification does not mean the service is not started.

 The default icon, and the notification title and text,can be changed by specifying three additional string arguments.
+This requires the master version of Buildozer (1.4.1.dev0).

 ```python
   service.start(mActivity, 'icon_resource_name', 'Title', 'Text', '')